OpenDataDSL/website/src/pages/AboutUs.md

 He now joins OpenData DSL to promote the next generation of Market Data Management Software based on a true Saas Platform that goes beyond being simply a data feed and a curve builder.

 <hr />

+## Your next career move
+#### Are you interested in going beyond the basics?

+Send an email to careers@opendatadsl.com and let us know about what you can contribute to our growing team!

 *OpenDataDSL Ltd. Registered in the UK no: 11489767*